-Join Richard Harrington for an in-depth discussion in this video Advanced strategies to correct color cast, part of Creating High-Dynamic Range (HDR) Photos with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Advanced strategies to correct color cast, part of Lightroom: Creating High-Dynamic Range (HDR) Photos.

 - Once you've merged the HDR file, Photoshop has some great options for going after color cast.
 Remember, Photoshop makes it easy to make a detailed selection and then refine it.
 Because of this, you could be very precise with your edits.
 Let's start with this first image here.
 And what I'd like to do is really target the greens in this image.
 I'll choose Select, Color Range.
 And you'll notice, from the Select menu, useful presets such as Greens or Yellows.

 You also can go after a particular zone, like just the highlights, and adjust the Fuzziness.
 That worked pretty well there.
 And as I refine the Range here, You'll notice it defines what's a highlight.
 When I click OK, I've got that zone selected.
 And it's easy to make an adjustment like Vibrance.
 Now we can further pop those colors or repress them a bit, so they're a little more muted.
 I like that this makes it really easy to selectively target.

 So that's feeling pretty good there in that I brought out the highlights, but let's target this yellow.
 I'll select the base layer and choose Select, Color Range.
 And this time, click on that Yellow.
 Now I'm going to use Sampled Colors.
 So notice it makes a nice, easy target.
 And I'm going to stick with the Localized Color option.
 If you uncheck this, it's going to go after lots of different colors.
 But by choosing Localized, it really looks at a particular range to define things.